Battle of Bennington Summary

 - August 16 is recognized as “Bennington Battle Day” in Vermont.

-Significance of the Battle of Bennington
+Battle of Bennington Significance

 The Battle of Bennington is important to the history of the United States because the loss of 1,000 troops weakened Burgoyne’s army, which contributed to the British surrender at Saratoga in October.
 John Stark and Seth Warner are also remembered for their bold leadership of American forces during the battle.
 On October 4, 1777, Stark was finally recognized by Congress for his bravery and service to the American cause.
 He was appointed Brigadier General in the Continental Army and thanked for his actions at Bennington.